Why Sales Training Fails: The Science of Attention & Practice w/ Tom Kiernan

 -

 "Motive is transparent.
-It's written right up on that yellow sticky that [is] slapped up onto your forehead." — Tom Kiernan
+It's written right up on that yellow sticky note on your forehead." — Tom Kiernan

 -